 On the road

-- Use e-tickets and offline maps.
+- Use e-tickets and offline maps to reduce printing and roaming.

 - Wash cold, air-dry, and skip daily housekeeping.